inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 Of the blood of little critters (...)
 My theology, briefly, is that the universe was dictated but not signed.
 		-- Christopher Morley
-The so-called "desktop metaphor" of today's workstations is instead an "airplane-seat" metaphor.
+The so-called "sktop metaphor" of today's workstations is instead an "airplane-seat" metaphor.
 Anyone who has shuffled a lap full of papers while seated between two portly passengers will recognize the difference -- one can see only a very few things at once.
 		-- Fred Brooks
 Oh yeah?
 Well, I remember when sex was dirty and the air was clean.
-	The problem with engineers is that they tend to cheat in order to get results.
+	The problem with engineers is that they tend to cheat in orr to get results.
-	The problem with mathematicians is that they tend to work on toy problems in order to get results.
+	The problem with mathematicians is that they tend to work on toy problems in orr to get results.
-	The problem with program verifiers is that they tend to cheat at toy problems in order to get results.
+	The problem with program verifiers is that they tend to cheat at toy problems in orr to get results.
 I have never seen anything fill up a vacuum so fast and still suck.
 		-- Rob Pike, on X.